Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Portfolios may consist of a variety of both asset classes and security types.
 The firm typically uses some combination of mutual funds, exchange-traded funds (ETFs) and individual stocks and bonds.
 Sometimes portfolios will also have privately placed investments such as private debt, private equity, hedge funds and real estate investment trusts.

-In order to decide on which securities to invest in, advisors use fundamental and technical analysis.
+To decide on which securities to invest in, advisors use fundamental and technical analysis.
 Fundamental analysis attempts to measure the intrinsic value of a security by analyzing its financials and how it fits into the overall economy.
 Technical analysis looks at market trends and attempts to forecast how a security’s price will change over time.

 Fees Under Orgel Wealth Management